-While many new iPhone SE 2 owners are having a good experience on iOS 13.5.1, others are running into trouble.
+While many new iPhone SE 2 owners are having a good experience on iOS 13.7, others are running into trouble.

-If you just picked up Apple’s new iPhone SE, known as iPhone SE 2020 and iPhone SE 2, your phone might be running an older version of iOS 13 out of the box.
-If that’s the case, you’ll be prompted to upgrade to iOS 13.5.1 which is the most up-to-date version of iOS 13.
+If you just picked up Apple’s new iPhone SE, also known as iPhone SE 2020 and iPhone SE 2, your phone might be running an older version of iOS 13 out of the box.
+If that’s the case, you’ll be prompted to upgrade to iOS 13.7 which is the most up-to-date version of iOS 13.

 Some of these issues are minor while others, like extreme battery drain, are far more problematic.
-We expect the list of problems to grow as we push away from the update’s release date.
+We expect the list of problems to grow as we push further away from the update’s release date.

-With that in mind we want to take you on a quick dive through the iPhone SE 2’s current software.
-Our walkthrough will bring you through what we’ve heard about the device’s current software, some of the problems iPhone SE 2 users are facing right now, what you need to know about the iOS 13 downgrade, and the iOS 13.5.1 update’s contents.
-We’ll also fill you in on the future for the iPhone SE 2.
+With all that in mind we want to take you on a quick dive through the iPhone SE 2’s current software.
+Our walkthrough will take you through what we’ve heard about performance, some of the problems iPhone SE 2 users are facing right now, what you need to know about the iOS 13 downgrade, and the iOS 13.7 update’s changes.

-But first, we’ll start with some feedback about iOS 13.5.1’s performance.
+But first, we’ll start with some feedback about iOS 13.7’s performance.

-iPhone SE 2 iOS 13.5.1 Performance
+iPhone SE 2 iOS 13.7 Performance

-Areas where users often see lag (Control Center, Notification Center, keyboard) don't seem like they're giving iPhone SE 2 users much trouble.
+Areas where iPhone users often see lag (Control Center, Notification Center, keyboard) don't seem like they're giving iPhone SE 2 users much trouble.

 We haven't heard about any widespread issues with connectivity (Wi-Fi, Bluetooth), but we have heard about two performance issues that are potentially related to iOS.

-As of right now, iOS 13.5.1 looks like it's performing pretty well on most devices.
+As of right now, iOS 13.7 looks like it's performing pretty well on most devices.
 We haven't seen any widespread performance issues yet.

-You'll also want to have a look at our iOS 13.5.1 walkthrough.
+You'll also want to have a look at our iOS 13.7 walkthrough.